mmarius/montreal-things-to-do/README.md

 - [](): Biking along the Lachine canal.
 - Montreal is famous for its murals (wall art).
 There are some guided tours!
+- A crowdsourced map of the vibe of each neighborhood: [HoodMaps Montreal](https://hoodmaps.com/montreal-neighborhood-map)